ufal/npfl129/labs/faq.md

   The file must also export an argument parser called `parser`.
-ReCodEx uses its arguments and default values, but it overwrites some of the arguments depending on the test being executed – the template should always indicate which arguments are set by ReCodEx and which are left intact.
+ReCodEx uses its arguments and default values, but it overwrites some of the arguments depending on the test being executed; the template always indicates which arguments are set by ReCodEx and which are left intact.

 - _What are the time and memory limits?_